thompsy/go-linux-worker/DESIGN.md

-# Worker API Service
+# Go Linux Worker Service

-This document describes the design of the Worker-API service which executes arbitrary Linux commands on behalf of clients.
+This document describes the design of the Go Linux Worker service which executes arbitrary Linux commands on behalf of clients.
 The service consists of the following components: a library, a server and a client, each of which is described below.

 ## Server
 The service provided by the server is defined below: